turbulenz/turbulenz_engine/docs/source/jslibrary_api/particleemitter_api.rst

 ``lifeTimeMax`` (Default `1`)
     The maximum life time of the emitted particles.
 The actual life time varies uniformnly between the min and max values.

+.. note :: For ParticleArchetypes, these fields are only considered in the archetype if "useAnimationLifeTime` is false.
+Otherwise these will be computed based on other parameters of the archetype.

 ``userData`` (Default `0`)
     The `userData` applied when creating particles from this emitter.

 .. note :: This field should not contain randomized seed values, as these will be added automatically by the emitters.

+**Archetype specific fields**

+``useAnimationLifeTime`` (Default `true`)
+    If true, then the particle animation's life time will be used as a basis of setting the `lifeTimeMin` and `lifeTimeMax` parameters of the emitter when using this emitter with the :ref:`ParticleManager <particlemanager>`.

+``lifeTimeScaleMin`` (Default `1`)
+    If `useAnimationLifeTime` is true, then this scale will be applied to the animations life time to compute the required value of `lifeTimeMin`.

+``lifeTimeScaleMax`` (Default `1`)
+    If `useAnimationLifeTime` is true, then this scale will be applied to the animations life time to compute the required value of `lifeTimeMax`.

 .. index::
     pair: DefaultParticleEmitter; position